extrange/personal-blog/docs/blog-posts/2022-05-22-my-self-hosting-journey.md

 ## Storage and Backup

-There is 12TB of file storage available, consisting of 2x WDC WD120EMFZ-11A6JA0 12TB drives plus a 6TB ATA TOSHIBA HDWR160 in a (software) RAID-1 configuration under BtrFS.
+As of 2022 Dec, I have 32TB of raw storage, consisting of 2x WDC WD120EMFZ-11A6JA0 12TB drives plus a 8TB ATA WDC WD80EAZZ-00B8TB (all non-SMR drives[^smr]) in a (software) BtrFS RAID-1 configuration, corresponding to approximately 16TB of usable storage.

+I use SSHFS to access my storage remotely.
+This storage is accessible locally in my LAN via [NFS][nfs], which Windows also supports[^nfs-issues].

 I chose BtrFS over `dmraid` + ext4 as BtrFS:

 -   allows for online subvolume resizing/deletion/modification
 -   supports file checksums in RAID modes[^bit-rot]
-- allows for arbitrary drives to be added/removed from the RAID configuration, and [balance the resulting filesystem automatically][btrfs-adding-new-devices]
+-   allows for **arbitrary drives to be added/removed** from the RAID configuration, and [balance the resulting filesystem automatically][btrfs-adding-new-devices]
 -   supports lightweight snapshots and sending these snapshots to other devices for backup

-One of the more interesting features of BtrFS is that it allows for RAID-1 with any number of devices, of all different sizes.
+BtrFS also allows for RAID-1 with any number of devices, of all different sizes.
 The resulting available storage is usually [half the total storage available][btrfs-storage].
 This is made possible as the filesystem [allocates data in chunks][btrfs-data-allocation], with each chunk on a RAID-1 setup being duplicated to 2 different drives.

+**Snapshots**

 [`btrbk`][btrbk] is a great utility which I utilize for backups.
 It allows for automatic snapshot creation, backups to multiple destinations (including SSH), incrementals backups as well as utilities to calculate accurate snapshot space usage.

-I use `btrbk` to make hourly rolling snapshots, preserving snapshots:
+I use `btrbk` together with [`systemd.timer`][systemd.timer] to make hourly rolling snapshots, preserving snapshots:

 -   every hour for the last 24 hours
 -   every day for the past 7 days
 -   every week for the past 4 weeks
 -   every month for the past 12 months
 -   every year for the past 3 years

 This allows me to fallback to any state in the past.

-I manually run the `archive` command to send snapshots over to an external drive every 6 months.
+I manually run the `archive` command[^btrbk-issue] to send snapshots over to an external drive every 6 months.

-_Note: there is an issue with [`btrbk` not sending snapshots without direct parent-child uuid link when using `resume`][btrbk-issue].
-To get around this, I use `archive` initially to copy snapshots over to the external drive._
+The backup drive is encrypted with AES-256 (via [`cryptsetup`][cryptsetup][^cryptsetup-partition]).

 ??? note "Backup commands previously used"